 The Royal Newfoundland Constabulary (RNC) is currently accepting applications from individuals interested in a career as a Police Officer.
 Applications will be assessed based on information located in the RNC Police Cadet Competencies section listed below.
 Successful applicants will be enrolled conditionally as a Special Constable in our Recruit Training Program.
 Candidates who graduate from the Recruit Training Program may be offered employment within the RNC.

 The RNC is headquartered in St. John’s with detachments in Corner Brook, Labrador City/Wabush and Churchill Falls.
-Successful applicants may be assigned to any of these locations or to any other location that in the future, may be within the jurisdiction of the RNC.
+Successful graduates may be assigned to any of these locations or to any other location that, in the future, may be within the jurisdiction of the RNC.
 The Royal Newfoundland Constabulary is committed to being reflective of the diverse communities in which it operates, and thus strives for diversity in its workplace and we are actively seeking applications from members of the many diverse communities we serve.

 Who Do We Accept?